jpwm2/Cluster-Database/README.md

 # Collection-Database
 It's Database consisting of Collection.
 It's a revolution the world wide database get a step next.
-Anything can get where it belong.
+Anything can get where it belongs.
 Anything can be finded by how methods you like.

 I'll make new app for user extend it safly later.